For decades, Palo Alto has been a very desirable place to live.

 The overall result is a decided move to to a more dense, urban-like feel, but without either the infrastructure or residential majority to support it.

-Part of the problem resides with the state, such the unelected Association for Bay Area Governments (ABAG) and its unreasonable housing allocations as well as financial incentives through grants designed to structure our town the way the state wants it to be, not necessary the way we do.
+Part of the problem resides with the state, such the unelected Association for Bay Area Governments (ABAG) as well as financial incentives through grants designed to structure our town the way the state wants it to be, not necessary the way we do.
 As a council member, I will extend our city’s pushback on limitations to our local planning control by helping creating alliances with other municipalities in the region.

 But much of our problem stems directly and solely from the actions and decisions of city staff and the city council.